stephenkostas/liferay-docs/developer/customization/articles/product-navigation/03-customizing-the-control-menu.markdown

 ## Implementing Liferay's Frameworks [](id=implementing-liferays-frameworks)

-Next, you need to connect your OSGi module to Liferay's frameworks and use those to define information about your entry.
+Next, connect your OSGi module to Liferay's frameworks and use those to define information about your entry.

 1. Directly above the class's declaration, insert this code: